Alan S. Dubin

-- Representation of a state-chartered commercial bank and several of its affiliates in delivering multiple complex true sale opinions to support the client's accounting department to de-recognize various assets in which participation interests were transferred to non-affiliates.
+- Representation of a state-chartered commercial bank and several of its affiliates in delivering multiple complex true sale opinions to support the client's accounting department's goal of recognizing various assets in which participation interests were transferred to non-affiliates.

 Alan is a member of the Maryland, District of Columbia, and American Bar Associations.

 Publications, Presentations & Recognitions

 Alan frequently lectures on commercial law topics, with specific emphasis on secured transactions, fraudulent conveyances, negotiable instruments, letters of credit, and other issues arising under the Uniform Commercial Code.
 He has lectured on a variety of commercial law topics and has published various articles on this subject.

 - Alan published a guest article on security interests in cash collateral in Clarks’ Secured Transactions Monthly (November 1999).

 - He appeared as a panelist at the International Film and Television Finance Summit in New York in June 1993, where he delivered a lecture on the application of Article 9 of the Uniform Commercial Code to various types of financing transactions of interest to film producers.